On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Hardness of Connected Assembly Partitioning

-\textbf{The clause gadget.}
+\paragraph{The clause gadget}

 We describe the clause gadget, focusing first on positive 3-clauses.
 Figure~\ref{fig:clause} (left) shows the gadget for a clause $C_i = (x_j \vee x_k \vee x_{k+1})$.
 The gadget is located above the variable row in $A$.
-It is composed four parts $\clausea{i}, \clauseb{i}, \clausec{i}, \claused{i}$, which are rectilinear polygons, each drawn in a unique color.
-Accordingly, each colored line segment in Figure~\ref{fig:clause} should be interpreted as a very thin rectangular region of a polygon.
-The variables $x_k, x_{k+1}$ are the neighboring variables of $C_i$, which exist for all 3-clauses by the definition of \newsatshort{}.
-As shown in the figure, we always have both of the parts $c_i$ and $d_i$ touch $\nvars{C_i}$.
+It is composed of four parts $\clausea{i}, \clauseb{i}, \clausec{i}, \claused{i}$, which are rectilinear polygons.
+In all the figures, $a_i$ parts are blue, $b_i$ parts are green, $c_i$ parts are red, and $d_i$ parts are orange.
+We use colored line segments to represent very thin rectangular portions of a polygon.
+Each 3-clause $C_i$ has $x_k, x_{k+1}$ as its neighboring variables, as required by \newsatshort{}.
+We always have both $c_i$ and $d_i$ touch $x_k$ and $x_{k+1}$, as shown.
+We remark that when combining all the clause gadgets in the complete construction, we will slightly modify parts $a_i$ and $b_i$.
+This modification will not change the functionality of the gadget, which we describe next.